Super Smash Bros.: 1996–1999: Conception and first game

 After developing Kirby Super Star (1996), Masahiro Sakurai, a game developer at HAL Laboratory, wished to experiment with 3D graphics and animation following the release of the Nintendo 64 video game console.
 Sakurai proposed two games to Nintendo for release on the system: a four-player free-for-all fighting game and a RC robot stealth exploration game where the player progressed through levels by hacking into security cameras.
-While both proposals were praised by Nintendo, HAL Laboratory was currently developing several other games for the Nintendo 64, including Mother 3, and was unable begin full development on either prototype.
+While both proposals were praised by Nintendo, HAL Laboratory was currently developing several other games for the Nintendo 64, including Mother 3, and was unable to begin full development on either prototype.
 After HAL's other projects were cancelled, however, the company needed to produce a finished game as soon as possible.
 The fighting game prototype was chosen as the studio's next project after Sakurai determined it would take less time to complete than the RC game.

 The fighting game prototype, titled Dragon King: The Fighting Game, was developed by three people: Sakurai was responsible for the game's planning, design, graphics, modeling, and animation, while his coworker Satoru Iwata handled the programming and a third developer was responsible for the game's audio.
 Because he was leading another project at the time, Iwata created Dragon King's programming on weekends.
 Iwata had agreed to the project because he wished to create a four-player game utilizing the three-dimensional joystick on the Nintendo 64 controller, while Sakurai wished to create an alternative to the fighting games dominating the video game industry at the time.

 Super Smash Bros.
-(1999) was made for the Nintendo 64, whose capacity for 3D graphics and joystick heavily influenced the game's design.
+(1999) was made for the Nintendo 64, whose capacity for 3D graphics, joystick on the controller, and integrated 4-player multiplayer functionality heavily influenced the game's design.

 Sakurai had developed the idea for a new type of fighting game in 1996, because he felt that existing fighting games had become too complex, with gameplay over-reliant on combos that reduced the importance of player strategy.
 He sought to create a game that allowed for more player improvisation and interplay, creating a system of accumulated damage to force players to react differently to each attack instead of making the depletion of the other player's life bar the only goal.
 He created "smash attacks" that could be triggered with a more aggressive "flick" of the joystick while searching for ways to best integrate the Nintendo 64 controller's joystick into the prototype's gameplay.